The second moment of the number of integral points on elliptic curves is bounded: Bounding moments of the number of integral points on elliptic curves

-The arguments in Section \ref{sec:mainthmpf} may be modified appropriately to give averages or moments on the number of integral points on elliptic curves over $\Q$ in some other families where we have finite upper bounds on the average $d$-Selmer group size, for some $d > 2$.
-These families include the following:
+The arguments in Section \ref{sec:averages} may be modified appropriately to give averages or moments of the number of integral points on elliptic curves over $\Q$ in some other families for which we have finite upper bounds on the average $d$-Selmer group size for some $d \geq 2$.
+These include the families

-The family $\FF_1$ (resp., $\FF_1(2)$) has a marked point (resp., marked $2$-torsion point) at $(0,0)$, and the height $H(E)$ of a curve $E$ in either family is again a measure of the size of the coefficients, defined as $\max |d_i|^{\frac{12}{i}}$.
-By \cite{cofreecounting}, the average size of the $3$-Selmer group in each of these families, ordered by height, is bounded.
+of elliptic curves over $\Q$.
+The family $\FF_1$ has a marked point at $(0,0)$, and the family $\FF_2$ has two marked points; these points are of infinite order and independent $100\%$ of the time \cite[Section 10]{cofreecounting}.
+The height $H(\cE)$ of a curve $\cE$ in these families is again a measure of the size of the coefficients, defined as $\max \left\{|d_i|^{\frac{12}{i}}\right\}$ (for $\FF_2$, we include $|d_2'|^6$ and $|d_2''|^6$ in that maximum).
+By \cite[Theorem 1.1]{cofreecounting}, the average size of the $3$-Selmer group (resp., $2$-Selmer group) in $\FF_1$ (resp., $\FF_2$), ordered by height, is bounded.
 We claim that the average number of integral points on the curves in these families is bounded, and in fact, a stronger statement holds: